redhat-cip/software-factory/docs/intro.rst

 The platform deployed by Software Factory is based on two main tools that you may already know: Gerrit and Jenkins.
-This couple has proven its robustness in some huge projects and especially Openstack were hundrends of commit are pushed and automatically tested every day.
+This couple has proven its robustness in some huge projects and especially OpenStack were hundreds of commit are pushed and automatically tested every day.

 Software Factory will highly facilitate the deployment and